MartinZecena/HomeLab_public/Network.md

 In order to allow the communication between the subnets/vlans we need to create firewall rules for each subnet.
 - VLAN10 needs a rule for internet access and DNS.
-- All VLANs need access to VLAN40 for NAS.
+- All VLANs(except vlan 20) need restricted access to Home Vlan for NAS and internet access.
 - VLAN20 has the following rules:
 ![firewall_rules.png](./img/firewall_rules.png)
   lab -> NAS